 - Dissemination: An accepted proposal will be posted on the Building Name Review Committee website.
 Departments, administrators, faculty, staff, and students whose departments are located in the building will be contacted by e-mail, when possible.
 Alumni, parents, friends, and donors will be notified through Berkeley Online, a monthly e-newsletter.
 If possible, the family of the individual will be informed.
 The committee will also contact Legal Affairs, Administration, Finance, the Vice Provost for Academic and Space Planning, and University Development and Alumni Relations (UDAR).

-- Comments: The committee will ask members of the campus community to comment on the proposal within five weeks of the date it is posted.
+- Comments: The committee will ask members of the campus community to comment on the proposal for 2-5 weeks from the date it is posted (proposals that do not receive many comments may have shorter review periods).
 Short comments are welcome.
 However, members of the campus community will have the opportunity to submit a position paper with the same level of detail and scholarship as that of the proposal.
 People who submit comments may indicate whether their comments are confidential, that is, for the committee alone, or whether they are willing to have their comments posted on our website.